The phrase kingdom come denotes the next world; hence also death, utter destruction.

-The noun kingdom come is a loose, originally slangy, use of the petition Thy kingdom come (= May thy kingdom come) in the Lord’s Prayer, from The booke of the common prayer and administracion of the sacramentes, and other rites and ceremonies of the Churche: after the vse of the Churche of England (London, 1549):
+The phrase kingdom come is a loose, originally slangy, use of the petition Thy kingdom come (= May thy kingdom come) in the Lord’s Prayer, from The booke of the common prayer and administracion of the sacramentes, and other rites and ceremonies of the Churche: after the vse of the Churche of England (London, 1549):

 AN ORDRE for Mattins dayly through the yere.